sudesh-25/simple-json/README.md

 # simple-json

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to parse JSON data.

 ## Usage

-FIXME
+### To parse JSON strings call 'json-parse'
+    (json-parse "string-arg")

+### To parse JSON from files use 'json-parse-file'
+    (json-parse-file FILEPATH)

 ## License